Sintra-Cascais Natural Park, Portugal, contains many national treasures like Pena Palace, Castle of the Moors, and Monserrate Palace.

 There are very few waymarks along this Cabo da Roca Atlantic coastal trail.
 The route hugs the coast, with very few exceptions.
 So, when in doubt, stick to the coast.

-Where to Eat along the Sintra Coastal Trail
+Where to Eat Along the Sintra Coastal Trail

 Praia da Ursa is very beautiful, and you may want to stay there for an hour or two.
 If so, we recommend bringing a packed lunch.